t-sin/nutslisp/README.md

-# Nuts Lisp - Trivial Lisp-2 Interpleter
+# Nuts Lisp - Trivial Lisp-2 Interpreter

 For Mark the squirrel.